Left arrow

 Site selection

-Proximity
+Proximity to infrastructure

 The location of the project was selected for its direct access to the existing high-voltage transmission lines on the site.
 Direct access to the transmission network reduces the amount of infrastructure needed to connect.